DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

-# Mediating conjunctures
+# Mediating Conjunctures

-## Between multiplicity and identification
+## Between Multiplicity and Identification

 The idea of mediating conjunctures began with an observation: the terms used in the field of media studies are problematic because either they